|

 ForestHarvest - Overseas case study: maple syrup

-Maple syrup is tapped from the trunk of the sugar maple (Acer saccharum) in the northern USA and Canada.
-Other species of maple can also be used for this purpose, including red maple ( ... heaven seems to have prepared for mankind will be derived from the manufacture and general use of maple sugar.
-Thomas Jefferson, 1791 Changing land use practices and the economics of the industry have led to ...
+Maple syrup Maple syrup is tapped from the trunk of the sugar maple (Acer saccharum) in the northern USA and Canada.
+Other species of maple can also be used for this purpose, including red maple (Acer rubrum) and black maple (Acer nigrum).
+The sap ...

 www.forestharvest.org.uk